StayCool21/INDYCAR-Edits-for-NR2003/README.md

 Features:

-Added amounts of downforce to the cars.
+1. Added amounts of downforce to the cars.
 There's probably a little too much to simulate a present-day INDYCAR.
-On the fun side, it should provide a decent amount of grip **without any necessary increases to the surface grip of tracks in the game.** In fact, you probably will need to decrease many of your favorite track's grip settings, especially if they have a specific section for pta.
+On the fun side, it should provide a decent amount of grip **without any necessary increases to the surface grip of tracks in the game.** In fact, you probably will need to decrease many of your favorite track's grip settings, especially if they have a specific section for pta physiscs.

+2.